ssevi/ssevi/README.md

-# Hi there, I'm Ssevi! 👋
+# Hi there, I'm Arya M S! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a love for creating innovative solutions and learning new technologies.